 Johor Bahru has an impressive master plan.
 But will it ever be realized?

-Johor Bahru lies just across a narrow strait from Singapore – Southeast Asia’s financial centre – and is being pitched to wealthy investors as Malaysia’s very own Shenzhen.
+Johor Bahru lies just across the strait from Singapore – Southeast Asia’s financial centre – and is being pitched to wealthy investors as Malaysia’s very own Shenzhen.

 There’s potential for the two cities, Singapore and Johor Bahru, to eventually form a mutually-exclusive relationship.
 To use Malaysia’s low-cost of labor and manufacturing capability, along with Singapore’s wealth and innovation to benefit both nations.